-What is the cost of fingerprinting and who is responsible for paying?
+6. What is the cost of fingerprinting and who is responsible for paying?

-The cost is \$51.50.
-The facility shall make the determination as to whether they will pay the fingerprinting fee or have the applicant pay.
-DCH is not responsible for paying any costs associated with fingerprinting, including refunds.
+The cost of fingerprinting can be found on the Applicant Instruction Form, which can be generated in GCHEXS.
+The facility shall determination the party responsible for payment, applicant or employer.
+DCH is not responsible for any costs associated with fingerprinting, including refunds.

-How long does it take to get State and Federal results back?
+7. How long does it take to get State and Federal results back?

 On an average, it takes 24-48 hours to receive a response from the GBI and FBI.
-Once the results are received at DCH, there is an additional review and eligibility determination process.
+Once the results are received at DCH, there is an additional review and eligibility determination process of 10 to 15 business days.

-I live out-of-state.
+8. I live out-of-state.
 How do I get fingerprinted?

-You can always travel to Georgia and be fingerprinted at one of the locations here.
-If that is not feasible, you can submit fingerprint cards directly to the fingerprint vendor, Gemalto-Cogent.
-You must still complete the GCHEXS application process; however, the GAPS fingerprint registration page has instructions on how to submit paper fingerprint cards.
+If you cannot travel to Georgia for fingerprinting at one of the designated print site locations, you can submit hard copy fingerprint cards directly to the GAPS.
+You must still complete the GCHEXS application process; however, you can access instructions on how to submit fingerprint cards during the scheduling process.